About Cordelia Hanna-Cheruiyot, Our Executive Director

 Cordelia became certified as a Childbirth Educator in 1990 with Informed Homebirth/Informed Birth and Parenting (IH/IBP) and launched her career as a Childbirth Activist.
 Cordelia certified as a Birth Assistant with The Association for Labor Assistants and Childbirth Educators (ALACE), and became a trainer for the organization.
 As a Childbirth Activist, Cordelia helped to bring about the legalization of direct-entry midwifery in California in 1993.
 As the Director of The Midwives Childbirth Awareness Project (MCAP) of California Association of Midwives (CAM), she helped to ratify the National Organization for Women’s (NOW) resolution expanding the definition of reproductive freedom to include Choices in Childbirth–including the Midwifery Model of Care, in 1994.

 In 2005, after 22 years of marriage, Cordelia and Hugh divorced.
 Hugh continues to work as a set builder in the movie industry in Los Angeles.

 Becoming A Public Health Professional

-In 2006, Cordelia Hanna married John Cheruiyot, who is from the Kelengen tribe of the Rift Valley of Kenya.
-They divorced in 2016.
+In 2006, Cordelia Hanna married John Cheruiyot, a man from the Kalenjin tribe of the Rift Valley of Kenya, East Africa They divorced in 2016.

 Cordelia served as the Co-Chair of the Evidence in Action Committee of The Coalition for Improving Maternity Services (CIMS), where she worked on issues of informed consent and refusal in maternity care, and in 2007 traveled to London to participate as a delegate and volunteer at the first Women Deliver global conference on gender equality, reproductive rights and maternal mortality.
 After earning her Master’s Degree, Cordelia resigned from the Black Infant Health Program and launched The Association for Wholistic Maternal and Newborn Health.
 The organization changed its name to Happy Mama Healthy Baby Alliance in 2020.

 Becoming Executive Director of AWMNH

-In 2010, Cordelia assumed leadership of Wholistic Midiwfery School of Southern California DBA The Association for Wholistic Maternal and Newborn Health (AWMNH), and obtained a 2-year grant through California Community Foundation for Hospital Improvements and Nursing Education.
-From 2011-2013, Cordelia worked along with colleagues Moraya Moini, MPH and Nicette Jukelevics, MA, ICCE and others, to increase awareness of the Mother-Friendly Childbirth Initiative (MFCI) developed by The Coalition for Improving Maternity Services (CIMS) in Los Angeles County.
+In 2010, Cordelia assumed leadership of Wholistic Midwifery School of Southern California DBA The Association for Wholistic Maternal and Newborn Health (AWMNH), and obtained a 2-year grant through California Community Foundation for Hospital Improvements and Nursing Education.
+From 2011-2013, Cordelia worked along with colleagues to increase awareness of the Mother-Friendly Childbirth Initiative (MFCI) developed by The Coalition for Improving Maternity Services (CIMS) in Los Angeles County.
 AWMNH established the Mother-Friendly Childbirth Consortium of Los Angeles County, promoting mother-friendly care in the hospital, clinic, and community setting, and encouraging agencies to use the MFCI as a policy and planning tool to achieve objectives for maternal and infant health and improve quality of care.

 As a Health Education Consultant, Cordelia developed several courses for MCH health professionals to increase knowledge of evidence-based maternity care.

 Cordelia is passionate about increasing the numbers of women of color in the midwifery and Doula professions, and forwarding the midwifery profession and the midwifery model of care through public health in order to address ethnic disparities in maternal and infant health.
 Cordelia believes that access to safe and supported woman-centered childbirth for all is a human right.
 As such, she mentors young women and men who want to make a difference in the lives of childbearing families.
-Cordelia educates her organization’s volunteers and the students in her courses about The Lifecourse Model for Addressing Perinatal Health Disparities and Community-Based Participatory Research (CBPR) approaches, which have been successful in fostering collaborative relationships between communities and researchers focused on developing effective and sustainable interventions and programs targeting needs of the community.
 As Executive Director and CEO of Happy Mama Healthy Baby Alliance, Cordelia provides leadership to health professionals to integrate mother-centered care and community health promoter models into public health programs in Los Angeles County in order to achieve goals for maternal and infant health.
 Happy Mama Healthy Baby Alliance achieves this mission through their Community-Based Doula Program and a Breastfeeding Peer Counselor Program.

-Cordelia’s home-born, family bedded, breastfed children are now bright and capable young adults.
-Daughter Aria recently graduated with her BA in Child and Adolescent Development from San Francisco State University, and is pursing her Masters in Marriage and Family Therapy at Pacific Oaks College in Pasadena, CA. She is currently pursuing licensure as a Marriage and Family Therapist (LMFT) , with a specialty in school-age children.
+Cordelia’s home-born, family bedded, breastfed and attachment-parented children are now bright and capable young adults.
+Daughter Aria graduated with her BA in Child and Adolescent Development from San Francisco State University, and a Masters in Marriage and Family Therapy at Pacific Oaks College in Pasadena, CA. She is currently pursuing licensure as a Marriage and Family Therapist (LMFT) , with a specialty in school-age children.
 Son Dylan works in manufacturing in Indiana and is a stepfather to two daughters, Ruby and Jade, and a son, named Finn Robert Hugh Hanna born August 3, 2020.
 Cordelia loves being a grandmother and adores her beautiful grandchildren.